uccser/cs-unplugged/docs/source/developer/deployment.rst

   The following steps will allow manual deployment.
   This information is not exhaustive, but will provide enough information for manual deployment.
-  The ``develop-deploy.sh`` script has greater details of the deployment process.
+  The deployment scripts have greater details of the deployment process.

 For any manual deployment, you will require the `gcloud`_ tool to be installed on your machine, and login with the research group admin Google